fenago/tableau-server/md/server/Uninstall Tableau Server - Tableau.md

 ::: {mc-conditions="Product.serverwindows"}
 To uninstall a version of Tableau Server:

-1. Open Control Panel, click [Uninstall a program]{.uicontrol}, and locate the version you want to uninstall.
+1. Open Control Panel, click [Uninstall a program], and locate the version you want to uninstall.

     Be sure you select the correct version to uninstall: